aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 ## Abstract

-mathCrow is a proof-of-concept extension of ChemCrow [1] to math-based tasks.
-The mathCrow agent has access to two expertly designed tools and the ability to independently determine which tool to call to accomplish a given task, providing greater autonomy than a human-based framework, where a human expert would parse the input prompt, decide which tool to call and preprocess the data according to the requirements of the selected tool.
-We provide an open-source/zero cost implementation of mathCrow using Meta’s llama3.3 model and Huggingface embeddings.
-We test our proposed mathCrow framework on text datasets derived from two research papers and with complex linear assignment problems (LAP).
-Our results show that mathCrow i) reduces hallucinations in LLM generated responses, and ii) increases autonomous task completion by formulating a precise linear assignment problem from a complex input prompt.
-Interestingly, our results also confirm that, for the reasoning-based LAP task, GPT-o reasoning models perform better than their general counterparts.
+mathCrow is a proof-of-concept extension of ChemCrow for math-based tasks.
+The agent autonomously selects and uses two specialized tools, replacing the need for human decision makoing in tool choice and data preprocessing.
+We provide an open-source, zero-cost implementation using Meta’s Llama 3.3 and HuggingFace embeddings, and evaluate it on datasets from two research papers and complex linear assignment problems (LAP).
+Results show mathCrow reduces hallucinations, improves autonomous task completion, and confirms that GPT-o reasoning models outperform general models for LAP reasoning tasks.

 ## Description